 Since its initial release, Windows 10 versions have seen several delays — some over a month long.
-Even the Fall Creators Update (previously version 1709, now 1710) is over a month late.
+Even the Fall Creators Update, version 1709, wasn't released until mid-October.
 Now, if you shift this timeline one month back, you are really in hot water to migrate as fast as you can.
-In this scenario, BBU Ring #2 would not even have started yet - and this is the model scenario assuming everything on your end goes according to plan and runs smoothly.
+In this scenario, BBU Ring #2 would not even have started yet, and this is the model scenario assuming everything on your end goes according to plan and runs smoothly.

-Of course, we would hope in this situation that Microsoft repeats what it did with the initial 1507 release and moves the end of life date back - but moving targets are not something we should rely upon!
+Of course, we have now seen Microsoft move end-of-life dates back for several versions now — but moving targets are not something we should rely upon!

 There are no two ways about it: Deployment rings are a big consideration in your Windows 10 Servicing Management strategy!